 You should install two components before using the report editor:

-To install the OpenOffice.org extension, save the file openerp_report_designer.zip supplied during the OpenERP Report Designer Configuration.
+To install the OpenOffice.org extension, look for the file openerpreport.zip supplied with the Report Designer distribution.
 Check that OpenOffice.org is properly installed on your computer and that you have administration rights for installation.

-Start OpenOffice.org Writer, select Tools ‣ Extension Manager... to open the Extension Manager dialog box, and then search for the openerp_report_designer.zip file to install it.
-Then close the application and restart Writer: a new menu appears in the top menu bar – OpenERP Report Designer.
+Start OpenOffice.org Writer, select Tools ‣ Package Management... to open the Package Management dialog box and then search for the openerpreport.zip file to install it.
+Then close the application and restart Writer: a new menu appears in the top menu bar – Tiny Report or OpenERP Report.